I'm a Celebrity...Get Me Out of Here! (British TV series): Series 20 (2020)

 The twentieth series of the show was confirmed in July 2020.
-This series was held in Gwrych Castle in North Wales due to travel restrictions cause by the COVID-19 pandemic, affecting travel to Australia.
-Two weeks prior to the start of the series, all participants, crew, and presenters were isolated to ensure that social distancing is not needed during filming.
+This series was held in Gwrych Castle in North Wales owing to travel restrictions caused by the COVID-19 pandemic, affecting travel to Australia.
+Two weeks prior to the start of the series, all participants, crew, and presenters were isolated to ensure that social distancing was not needed during filming.
 The line-up was announced on 8 November 2020 during I'm a Celebrity: A Jungle Story.